blouka/Web14103-Ben-Louka/Web14103-BenLouka.md

 This project was about us finding a recipe online or one that we know, and to code it firstly in a markdown file, then to transfer it to Thimble, where we could use CSS to add effetive elements.

-View full recipe, HTML and CSS [here](https://d157rqmxrxj6ey.cloudfront.net/blouka/16169/)
+View full recipe, HTML[here](https://d157rqmxrxj6ey.cloudfront.net/blouka/16169/)

+View the recipe CSS [here](https://docs.google.com/document/d/1JYdYMkuJB2KFVxomDjL6SpcdZ9bkk9Lj9yfqcF1gEQQ/edit?usp=sharing)

 ###Summative presentation